Your customer will interact with more than just your product. It is important to have a view of the ‘end to end service map’.

-I recently dealt with a situation that made me think about how other processes that sit outside of your product can impact on a good user experience.
+I recently dealt with a situation that made me think about how other processes that sit outside of your service or product can impact on a good user experience.
 The ideal user journey would be completed wholly within your product (and most will!) but sometimes users have to step outside of your control and speak to other parts of the business.

 This is a story of how I tried to give my mobile provider money for a product and they ended up paying me £45.
 Imagine the losses that a company as large as mobile provider must incur because of situations like this.
 It’s crazy to think that their process of purchasing a product was so poor they had to compensate me for it.